thomthom/skippy/README.md

 Skippy will attempt to locate your SketchUp installations and offer commands to launch them.

+These commands provides a cross platform way of launching SketchUp which can be useful in build scripts or IDE automation tasks.

 (**Note:** Currently Skippy assumes that SketchUp is installed to its default installation directory.)

 `skippy sketchup:list` will display a list of all known SketchUp versions on the system.